truchas/truchas/BUILDING.md

 (TPL) that Truchas requires and which are not present on your system.
 This only needs to be done once.
 A cmake superbuild project for this stage can be found in the [truchas-tpl](https://gitlab.com/truchas/truchas-tpl) repository on GitLab.
-This version of Truchas is tested against the "v7" bundle of TPLs;
-do a `git checkout v7` after cloning the TPL repository.
+This version of Truchas is tested against the "v7"/"v8" bundle of TPLs; do a `git checkout v8` after cloning the TPL repository.
 See its README file for further instructions.
+(The only difference between v7 and v8 is that the latter drops the swig library which is no longer needed.)

 Once the required TPLs are installed, the procedure for building Truchas is straightforward.
 You create a build directory, run cmake from that directory,